 Congratulations - your student is now a Longhorn!
 Whether it has been a longtime dream or a recent decision, your student’s transition to a new campus, community and level of academic rigor will be just that—a transition—and your student will need your support.

 While you are already familiar with the role of being the parent of a college student, you are now the parent of a Longhorn.
 While the fundamentals are the same, UT Austin may operate very differently from your student’s previous institution.
-You’ll find a great introduction to the university at Transfer Family Orientation which will also familiarize you with resources and tools to help you help your student successfully transition to UT.
+You’ll find a great introduction to the university at Online Family Orientation which will also familiarize you with resources and tools to help you help your student successfully transition to UT.

 The university offers many resources for academic support and a close community during the transition year.
 Explore the resources below and share them with your student to ensure that he or she knows where to find support when needed.

 Your student will also make use of the plethora of resources and opportunities available to all Longhorn students.
 We strongly encourage you to review the resources found on the Resources for All Undergraduate Families page as well as the Campus Safety & Security page.
 Understanding all that is available to your new Longhorn will better prepare you to help your student throughout his or her entire journey on the Forty Acres.

 Resource for Parents & Families of Transfer Students

 Students meet virtually with an academic advisor, spend time with other incoming students and register for classes.